 Look at some of the best players in the world are tiny, but they are surrounded by other good players who can pass to feet.

-The point of the story is that you need to know what part of the body helps strike the ball because you can get more power and help protect the quad.
+The point of the story is that you need to know what part of the body helps strike the ball.

 *I am not a physician.
 I am not licensed to diagnose or treat injuries.
 Always consult your MD with questions.